stanford-cs348k/readings/README.md

 ## Lecture 4: Digital Camera Processing Pipeline (Part III) ####

 In this class we finished up the slides from last time, so there are not additional links.
-Please
+Please see readings from above.

 ## Lecture 5: Efficiently Scheduling Image Processing Algorithms ##